-Internal doors are mostly lightweight flush panel type while there are glazed sliding doors between the lounge and dining room.
-There are plain skirtings and facings around as well as some moulded dado rails.
-There are mirrored doors to wardrobes off two of the bedrooms.
-There is a timber stair to first and second floor levels with mostly timber railings and handrails around.
 Kitchen fittings comprise floor and wall mounted units.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
+Chimney Breasts and Fireplaces Original fireplaces have been removed.
 Internal Decorations Visually inspected.
-There are a mixture of papered, painted, tiled and varnished internal decorations.
+There are a mixture of mainly papered and painted internal decorations.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with meter and consumer unit located in the under stair cupboard.
+Mains supply with meter and consumer unit located in a cupboard off the kitchen.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with meter located in the under stair cupboard.
+Mains gas supply installed with meter box externally located to the side.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply with plumbing of copper and PVC where seen.
-Plastic cold water tanks are located in the roof space over the stair to the attic.
+The mains water stopcock is located with a cupboard off the front bedroom.
 There is a stainless steel sink unit and plumbing for a washing machine in the kitchen.
-Sanitary fittings comprise an original pink two-piece toilet suite at ground level and a more modern white four piece bathroom suite at first floor level where there is a steel bath with tiled walls around and curtain for protection from a shower tap fitting as well as a separate tiled shower cubicle adjacent with glazed screen/door.
+Sanitary fittings comprise a white three-piece bathroom suite that includes a boxed in plastic bath with laminate boarded walls around and screen for protection from a shower fitted above.

 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired central heating system with boiler located within a kitchen cupboard.
-This serves radiators throughout the main living accommodation and also provides hot water.
-The hot water storage tank is located within the rear eaves.
-Additional hot water is provided by an electric shower unit.
+Space heating is provided by a gas fired central heating system with combination style boiler wall mounted in the kitchen.
+This serves radiators throughout most of the main living accommodation, although not the kitchen, and is of a type that also provides instantaneous hot water without the need for hot or cold water storage tanks.
+Additional hot water is provided by an electric shower unit over the bath.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main sewer.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an older style smoke detector in the hall only.
+There are no fire or smoke alarms installed in the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
 The existence or otherwise of a burglar alarm has not been commented on for security reasons.

-Any Additional Limits to Inspection
+Any Additional Limits to Inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building/basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.